progdagi/Crypto-Price-Loader/README.md

 ## 3. From the menu Clikc on "Extensions -> App Scrapit"
 - this will open new page of google app scrapit code editor wait until it load then ->
+- rename the untieled project to "Crypto Price Loader"
 - remove all the codes in the page "make it empty "

 ## 4. Copy the below code and past to "google app scrapit code editor"